What’s inside:

 Choose the correct technology for the job

-Whether using barcodes, RFID or other available technologies, it is crucial to choose a solution that can fully meet the needs of your own medical supply chain for many years to come.
+Whether using barcodes, RFID, or other available technologies, it is crucial to choose a solution that can fully meet the needs of your own medical supply chain for many years to come.
 We are living in the digital age, the most intelligent period man has known, surrounded by AI (artificial intelligence) solutions and other advanced digital systems.
 Even organizations that do not have the budget to invest in the latest cutting-edge technology can utilize the technologies they do have access to, looking for new ways to integrate them into existing operating rooms and inventory management systems.

 Take, for example, the cardiac pacemaker.
 These implants require periodic attention, such as battery or device replacement.
-The key here to life saving and cost-effective treatment is automated logistic tracking — the ability to manage the life span of the implants and provide timely response from within an integrated platform that can alert the appropriate people at the proper time and at the correct location.
+The key here to life-saving and cost-effective treatment is automated logistic tracking — the ability to manage the life span of the implants and provide a timely response from within an integrated platform that can alert the appropriate people at the proper time and at the correct location.
 Humans cannot be expected to keep track of all this; it’s just too complicated!

-However, the task of identifying supply chain weak points, articulating needs, vetting technologies and choosing the most suitable and comprehensive solutions should not be taken lightly.
+However, the task of identifying supply chain weak points, articulating needs, vetting technologies, and choosing the most suitable and comprehensive solutions should not be taken lightly.
 We are not talking about an off-the-shelf product, but a custom solution for each department and organization.
-The main goal is to provide the medical staff with the ability to act quickly and effectively along with peace of mind so that they can focus on their patients.
+The main goal is to provide the medical staff with the ability to act quickly and effectively, along with peace of mind, so that they can focus on their patients.

 Let nurses be nurses